Reports (UO Online Course Student Experience Survey)

 - In the Department box, select "Mathematics."

-On the list below the selection boxes, click in the checkbox beside each evaluation you want in your batch.
-If you want all the evaluations on that page of the list, just click the box immediately to the right of the word “Action” in the header bar.
+On the list below the selection boxes, click in the checkbox beside each survey you want in your batch.
+If you want all the surveys on that page of the list, just click the box immediately to the right of the word “Action” in the header bar.

-Turn the pages using the page numbers above the list; continue to select evaluations for your batch.
+Turn the pages using the page numbers above the list; continue to select surveys for your batch.

 When you have selected all your evaluations, scroll to the bottom and click on Create Batch File.

-A list of the evaluations you have selected will appear.
+A list of the surveys you have selected will appear.
 Scroll to the bottom of the page.
-From here you may either return to the Report Browser to add more evaluations to your batch, or you may generate the reports you selected by selecting a report type (quantitative or qualitative) and an output type:
+From here you may either return to the Report Browser to add more surveys to your batch, or you may generate the reports you selected by selecting a report type (quantitative or qualitative) and an output type:

 - Single PDF File - Contains all the reports in your batch in one single PDF document.

-- ZIP File - Contains a collection of PDF files, one for each evaluation in your batch.
+- ZIP File - Contains a collection of PDF files, one for each survey in your batch.

 When you are ready, click Process Batch at the bottom right and wait for your output.